arbCoding/sac-format/README.md

 * Documentation issues:
     - Undocumented (no documentation)
     - Underdocumented (incomplete documentation)
-    - Incorrectly documented (sure, it was correct **20 years ago**, but you've changed things since and never bothered to make sure other people can use it).
+    - Incorrectly documented (maybe it was correct **20 years ago**, but not unfortuantely it is no longer correct).
 * Compilation issues:
     - Sloppy programming results in numerous errors and undefined behavior (too many warnings, etc.).
         - Sure the **author** can compile it on their system, but what about **everyone** else?